invividl/recipes-ratings-analysis/README.md

   frameborder="0"
 ></iframe>

-We also plotted the distribution of meals, and the trend shows that the most common type of recipe is for dinner dishes, followed by dessert, lunch, and breakfast, respectively.
+We also plotted the distribution of `meal`, and the trend shows that the most common type of recipe is for dinner dishes, followed by dessert, lunch, and breakfast, respectively.
 The good thing is that there is a good amount of data for all meals, and these are mutually exclusive categories that will hopefully help us better predict ratings, as it factors in a new factor of what time of day the food is being eaten.

 <iframe
   src="assets/meal-bar.html"